YasirAtiq/Student_Management_System_using_MYSQL/README.md

 ## How to make this a standalone app (.exe)
 - $ pyinstaller --onefile main.py
-- Add:

-data=[

-(r'path\to\this\folder\database.db','.')
-]

-to the main.spec file at the end.
 - $ pyinstaller main.spec
-- Open dist\main.exe
-- Overwrite the database.db with the database.db in the main folder.
+- The .exe file is in the dist directory

 ## Dependencies:
 - altgraph==0.17.4